Our Family Gallery

 Two men in our family have the same name: William Thomas Shore.

-• William Thomas Shore (1846-1898): John Shore's son.
-Our family is descended from his marriage to Iantha Talbott, and they have their own page in our Family Gallery.
+• (2) William Thomas Shore (1846-1898): John Shore's son.
+Our family is descended from his marriage to Ianthe Talbott, and they have their own page in our Family Gallery.

-On 29 June 1850 he wrote a letter to his uncle and aunt John and Mary Ann Shore in America.
-He was then a British soldier on duty at Mullingar, County Meath, Ireland.
-It is a poignant description of his military life, his battles and wounds there.
+On 29 June 1850, William wrote a letter to his uncle and aunt John and Mary Ann Shore in America.
+He was a British soldier on duty at Mullingar, County Meath, Ireland.
+It is a poignant description of the battles and his wounds (he had been wounded three times by "shots" in one battle and received a medal).

 Please Help us to learn about our family.